The Independence Sail | Gdynia Maritime University

 Each voyage planned in the past – be it a grand routine training voyage or a less spectacular cruise was a busy time for the crew and cadets.
 The time which meant practical learning of sailing craft, verification of predispositions to maritime service and a test of character.
 This was so, because the "Dar Młodzieży" was never simply a celebrity of sea routes.
 Building up prestige of the country of her flag, she has always constituted an important element of the Polish maritime education model.

-This will also be the case now.
-The The Independence Sail, apart from a lofty anniversary message and participation of 400 winners of the nationwide patriotic competition, will be a busy time - maritime vocational training for 534 university students and students of secondary maritime schools.
+This was also the case now.
+The The Independence Sail, apart from a lofty anniversary message and participation of 400 winners of the nationwide patriotic competition, was a busy time - maritime vocational training for 534 university students and students of secondary maritime schools.

-In addition to the permanent crew, 472 students of Gdynia Maritime University will take part in the cruise (218 from the Faculty of Navigation, 200 from the Faculty of Marine Engineering, 54 from the Faculty of Electrical Engineering).
-Moreover, there will be students from secondary schools in Świnoujście (33) and Szczecin (29), and 400 winners of the competition organised by the Ministry of Maritime Economy and Inland Navigation.
-Seven exchanges of cadets groups have been planned - the total of 934 young people will participate in this challenge.
+In addition to the permanent crew, 472 students of Gdynia Maritime University took part in the cruise (218 from the Faculty of Navigation, 200 from the Faculty of Marine Engineering, 54 from the Faculty of Electrical Engineering).
+Moreover, there were students from secondary schools in Świnoujście (33) and Szczecin (29), and 400 winners of the competition organised by the Ministry of Maritime Economy and Inland Navigation. there were seven exchanges of cadets groups - the total of 934 young people participated in this challenge.

-The return to Gdynia is scheduled for 28 March, 2019.
-It is anticipated that the "Dar Młodzieży” will call at 21 ports on 4 continents, sailing through 3 oceans.
-During the anniversary of Poland’s National Independence Day, which is on 11 November, 2018, the frigate will be somewhere between Shanghai and Osaka.
-From 22 to 28 January, 2019 she will take part in the 2019 World Youth Day in Panama.
-Our sailing vessel will show the white and red flag everywhere, and her appearance will be noticed and made a public event - this has always been the case, because our frigate with a crew of young people committed to work at sea arouses great interest and positive emotions in each port.
+The return to Gdynia was on 28 March, 2019.
+"Dar Młodzieży” called at 21 ports on 4 continents, sailing through 3 oceans.
+During the anniversary of Poland’s National Independence Day, which is on 11 November, 2018, the frigate was somewhere between Shanghai and Osaka.
+From 22 to 28 January, 2019 she took part in the 2019 World Youth Day in Panama.
+Our sailing vessel showed the white and red flag everywhere, and her appearance was noticed and made a public event - this has always been the case, because our frigate with a crew of young people committed to work at sea arouses great interest and positive emotions in each port.